 Most essays provide a prompt.
 However, as courses become more advanced, it's not uncommon for students to choose their own topics.
 Either way, it's necessary to make sure you realize the intentions of your essay.
 Before you dive in, set aside time to thoroughly review the assignment and consider your goal.
 And don’t be afraid to contact your professor if you need guidance with the direction of the paper.

 The type of paper you’re writing is equally important.
-Typically, a student can expect write a research, narrative, expository, informative, or persuasive essay.
+Typically, a student can expect to write a research, narrative, expository, informative, or persuasive essay.
 Each of these needs a different approach.
 For instance, a research paper requires the writer to analyze or assess a subject and provide evidence-based arguments.
 Before you start writing, make sure you’re completely clear on the goal and angle of your essay—this will provide a smoother writing process.

 2. Construct an outline

 Don't jump directly into your final product.
 Instead, start with an outline—it's crucial to stay organized so you don’t wander off topic.
 First, identify your thesis and write your thesis statement.
 This should be a sentence or two summarizing your overall argument for the paper within your introductory paragraph.
-Your thesis should always be two basic parts: the argument and the “why” behind it.
+Your thesis should always have two basic parts: the argument and the “why” behind it.
 Once the basic thesis is clear, identify supporting points to back up the “why” of your argument.
 After you write down a brief summary of your thesis and its supporting points, use bullet points or Roman numerals to create a structure of the paper’s subsections.
 Feel free to consult the guidelines of the assignment as you complete this part of the process.
 Don't hesitate to make use of your school's resources if you need help.

 Using your newly structured outline, go through what you intend to write throughout the piece.
 What will the introduction, body, and conclusion paragraphs say?
 How do you want to convey your overall thesis?
 Think about these questions to flesh out the outline in more detail.
 If you’re using your laptop to outline, remember to insert links to online resources so you can access them later.